Hey folks, I had a quick, quick little broadcast question here for you.

 You're kidding!

-Did your wife did somebody actually throw a piece of key lime pie in your wife's face?
+Did your wife, did somebody actually throw a piece of key lime pie in your wife's face?

-No, it wasn't thrown rush, it was taken and smushed.
+It was taken and smushed.

 Okay, well, but same difference.